Essential Cruise Apps to Download Before heading out to Sea

 The Problem: Learning about your cruise ship, knowing what to pack, staying in touch with your travelling party on a cruise, figuring out what to do in port… the list goes on.

 The Solution: Niche apps are great, but if you want something that's all about cruising, Ship Mate is the most popular cruise app in town with over two million downloads and counting.
-Sure, we’re a little biased (it is our app, after all) but this multi-purpose tool helps you find your way around with deck plans for every cruise ship, keep your spending from going overboard with a budget tracker, and sign up for roll calls to meet your fellow passengers and count down to your cruise before you set foot on the ship.
+Sure, we’re a little biased (it is our app, after all) but this multi-purpose tool helps you find your way around with deck plans for every cruise ship, prepare for you cruise with customizable packing list, and sign up for roll calls to meet your fellow passengers and count down to your cruise before you set foot on the ship.

 Need help planning your day in port?
 Check your arrival and departure times, research the history of the port, read user recommendations, and book the best excursions for your day ashore.
 Even better, many of Ship Mate’s features are available offline, which means no roaming charges or pricey internet packages.

 The Problem: Racking up roaming charges over the course of a cruise can lead to a shocking cell phone bill the following month.

 The Solution: My DataManager, with the ability to track data usage and set custom alerts to make sure you don’t have apps soaking up unnecessary data while running in the background.

 The Problem: Not being able to move from your lido deck chair for the first few days of your cruise after a change in time zone.